 Sellers have fewer legal options when it comes to backing out than a buyer does.
-And it is even harder to walk away without any penalty.
+And it is even harder to back out without any penalty.
 But you can never rule out the possibility of such happenings so it is always better to ink down a perfectly crafted deal.

 Some of the scenarios where a seller can back out without serious repercussions are as follows:

-In the above-mentioned situations, sellers are likely to walk away without legal consequences.
+In the above-mentioned situations, sellers are likely to back out without legal consequences.